 As a donor, you are:

 Donors like you help scientists pursue fearless science.
 Thank you for supporting biomedicine that will improve human health.
 With your support, you’re helping fight disease, understand the depths of biology, unlock ways to stop cancer, HIV, and many more disorders.

 Science is for everyone.
 You help many free and heavily-discounted science education and outreach programs for underserved children and families.
 From afterschool programs to the Rural Summer Science Camp, these opportunities bring the wonders and joy of science to all families.

-Here’s a look at some of last year’s milestones made possible by your support.
+Here’s a look at some of the milestones made possible by you.

 Science for All

 When you establish a planned gift, you help inspire the next generation of scientists.
 Planned gifts through an estate or annuities help support science education and outreach activities, like the Summer Science Camp.